OpenBB-finance/OpenBB/openbb_sdk/sdk/core/README.md

 ### 4.1.1.
 Command output

-Each command will always return a  `CommandOutput`.
+Each command will always return a  `Obbject`.
 There you will find:

 - `results`: the data returned by the command `None`
 - `provider`: the provider name (only available provider names allowed) used to get the data or `None`